fas7blas7/JSU-Testing/README.md

     ✅ Returns false when array elements are of different types.
     ✅ Returns true for single-element arrays.

+RgbToHexTests.js

+Tests for the rgbToHexColor() function cover the following scenarios:

+    ✅ Returns the correct hex code for valid RGB inputs.
+    ✅ Returns #000000 for the lower boundary (0, 0, 0).
+    ✅ Returns #FFFFFF for the upper boundary (255, 255, 255).
+    ✅ Returns undefined for negative numbers.
+    ✅ Returns undefined for values greater than 255.
+    ✅ Returns undefined for decimal values in any RGB component.
+    ✅ Returns undefined for string inputs.

 🔧 Example Usage
 Sum Function: